Reviews You Can Rely On

 Credit: Samsonite

-Hardside Luggage — These box-shaped suitcases are characterized by their hard exterior that is designed with durability in mind.
+Hardside Luggage — These box-shaped suitcases are characterized by their hard exterior designed with durability in mind.
 Most are built from ABS or polycarbonate, while some high-end models are constructed with metal exteriors.
 In general, they are lightweight, water-resistant, and capable of handling a tumble while protecting your contents.
 Almost always, these bags are clamshell style, meaning they open into two equally sized shallower compartments.
 They can be reliably locked up with a TSA-approved lock and feature roller wheels and a telescoping handle to get you to the check-in line.
 Because of their hard exterior, these suitcases can't be compressed to squeeze into a small overhead bin.
 This also makes them great candidates for checking, as your contents won't get squished going through any of the heavy machinery that operates airline luggage systems.

 travel bag